 Be Mindful offers an on-line course that can help anybody to learn easily and effectively to practise mindfulness.
 People can opt for free introductory sessions before committing to the course.
 It also has a search engine that allows you to search for a mindfulness teacher/course in your local area.
 For further information, see the Be Mindful website.

 Breathworks offer a selection of on-line courses and local courses.
 People who are unsure of whether this is for them can benefit from a short taster course.
 For further information, see the Breathworks website.

 The Free Mindfulness Project website has a large range of guided meditation exercises that are free to download.
 These range from 3 to 35 minutes in length, and most people, no matter how busy, could find time to fit some of these exercises into their day.
 For further information, see The Free Mindfulness Project website.

 Headspace offer guided audio meditation exercises.
-People can sign up for a free ten day trial before committing themselves to the full programme.
 For further information, see the Headspace website.

 Of course, mindfulness practices are not new, and certain aspects, such as yoga and meditation, have been around for thousands of years.
 However, recently in western healthcare certain aspects of mindfulness have been formalised in therapies to help combat stress and depression.

 Stress is the feeling of being under too much mental or emotional pressure.
 We all need a certain amount of pressure to function well, as pressure helps people to reach their peak efficiency.
 Research shows that pressure can increase our drive to meet deadlines and achieve targets.
 However, when pressure becomes too intense and prolonged, this can lead to more serious symptoms and problems such as anxiety, depression, headaches, weight gain/loss, sleep disturbance, sweating, abdominal pain, chest pain and panic attacks.